Отслеживание прогресса доступно только для участников Premium!

 icon_left

-Benjamin Franklin (1706-1790) was an American printer, author, publisher and scientist.
+Benjamin Franklin (1706-1790) was an American printer, author, publisher, and scientist.
 He was born in Boston, Massachusetts, on January 17, 1706.
-His father was a maker of soap and candles.
+His father made soap and candles.

-From his school days Benjamin Franklin was greatly interested in science.
-In those days Leyden made his famous jar and Franklin very quickly understood that it could keep electricity.
+From his school days, Benjamin Franklin was very interested in science.
+At that time, Leyden made his famous jar, and Franklin quickly understood that it could store electricity.

-He invented a way of drawing the electric fire from the clouds by rods of iron on high buildings.
-He had invented the lightning-rod.
+He invented a way to draw electric fire from the clouds using iron rods on high buildings.
+He had invented the lightning rod.

-In June 1752 he risked his life and the life of his son William, who helped him to prove that lightning is an electrical discharge.
+In June 1752, he risked his life and the life of his son William, who helped him prove that lightning is an electrical discharge.
 They made a kite of silk on a wooden frame with a string of metal wire.

-Standing in the open door of their house they flew it in a thunder-storm, when the rain was falling.
+Standing in the open door of their house, they flew it in a thunderstorm while it was raining.

-At first nothing happened but as the kite string got wet from the rain, electricity began to flow.
+At first, nothing happened, but when the kite string got wet from the rain, electricity began to flow.
 Sparks jumped between the key and the Leyden jar.
-The electric current could not flow along the kite string till it got wet.
+The electric current could not flow along the kite string until it got wet.
 Wet silk, like metal, is a good conductor of electricity.
-Dry silk is a non-conductor.
+Dry silk is not a conductor.
 Benjamin Franklin’s lightning conductor is now used all over the world.
-He also invented many of the terms which are still used in electricity (battery, semiconductor, etc.).
+He also invented many of the terms which are still used in electricity, such as battery and semiconductor.

 Поделиться: